zp4rker/sirah-journal/al-rahiq_al-makhtum/topics/0005-the_lineage_and_family_of_muhammad.md

 This is a very interesting point and something which I have never thought about before.
 Sure the Christians were misguided from the original truth 'Īsa 'alayhi al-salām came with however they were definitely closer to the truth than the pagans of Makkah; and you could even say that theoretically there could have been Muslims among the so-called Christians at the time.

-Subḥānallāh, I did not know that Muḥammad's ﷺ grandmother was named Faṭimah.
-Also commenting on his ﷺ grandmother, I find it quite interesting that in her lineage we find that her great grandfather was named 'Imrān; 'Imrān is a non-Arab name, at least originally.
-I wonder if it was used by chance in this case or if the originally non-Arab name somehow made it's way into the Arab culture and I wonder if there are any other examples of this; actually there is Ilyās which is the name of a prophet from banī isrāīl and also one of the forefathers between Muḥammad ﷺ and 'Adnān.
+Subḥānallāh, I did not know that Muḥammad's ṣallallāhu 'alayhi wa sallam grandmother was named Faṭimah.
+Also commenting on his grandmother, I find it quite interesting that in her lineage we find that her great grandfather was named 'Imrān; 'Imrān is a non-Arab name, at least originally.
+I wonder if it was used by chance in this case or if the originally non-Arab name somehow made it's way into the Arab culture and I wonder if there are any other examples of this; actually there is Ilyās which is the name of a prophet from banī isrāīl and also one of the forefathers between Muḥammad ṣallallāhu 'alayhi wa sallam and 'Adnān.

 > This incident produced a change in the amount of blood money usually accepted in Arabia.
 It had been ten camels, but after this event it was increased to a hundred.